 South Africa's rand rebounds as global selloff slows

-JOHANNESBURG, March 10 (Reuters) - South Africa's rand was firmer early on Tuesday, recovering most of its losses as emerging markets broadly recovered from the heavy selling in the previous session triggered by a dive in oil prices and fears about the economic impact of the coronavirus.
+JOHANNESBURG, March 10 (Reuters) - South Africa's rand firmed on Tuesday, recovering most of its losses as emerging markets broadly recovered from heavy selling in the previous session triggered by a dive in oil prices and fears about the economic impact of the coronavirus.

+Stocks rose in line with a rebound in global markets, while FirstRand shares rose after half-year profits.

+"We can expect the rand to continue in a broad range, while a break below R15.85 will affirm a move stronger for the local unit," said Bianca Botes, Treasury Partner at Peregrine Treasury Solutions.

-A price war between top producers Saudi Arabia and Russia triggered the biggest daily rout in oil prices since the 1991 Gulf War, with crude prices diving more than 25%, setting off a deep selloff across risk assets already reeling from coronavirus fears.O/R
+A price war between top producers Saudi Arabia and Russia triggered the biggest daily rout in oil prices since the 1991 Gulf War, with crude prices diving more than 25%, kindling a deep selloff across risk assets already reeling from coronavirus fears.O/R

 But an announcement by the United States of plans to take more measures to support its economy soothed some of those worries, while a rebound in oil prices also helped risk demand.